 What is Eumelanin?

-When people mention melanin, they’re usually thinking of eumelanin — and for good reason.
+Most of us have heard of melanin, the substance that gives our skin, eyes and hair their brown and black colours.
+But there are actually several kinds of melanin that exist in nature.
+The one that to gives to the darker appearance is called eumelanin.
 The name eumelanin comes from two Greek words, “eu” meaning good or true, and “melas” meaning black.
 Among the types of melanin in the body, eumelanin is the only one that absorbs light energy and transforms it in a way that supports health and resilience.

 Biological Dark Matter

-Eumelanin is a deep brown to black molecule.
+Eumelanin is a deep brown to black molecule (lots of atoms joined together).
 It’s highly efficient at absorbing Ultraviolet (UV) radiation and converting it into harmless heat.
 This energy transformation helps protect skin cells from stress and keeps the body’s systems in balance.
-In this way, eumelanin works like a built-in energy converter — or transducer — helping the body manage the powerful effects of the sun.
+In this way, eumelanin works like a built-in energy converter (aka transducer) that helps the body regulate and optimise the powerful effects of the sun, the main source of energy on Earth.

 Pheomelanin, related but different to Eumelanin